jakewilliami/strip-marks-py/README.md

 ## Notes on Internal Functionality

+This library uses [Python's `unicodedata` standard library](https://docs.python.org/3/library/unicodedata.html) for normalising strings to strip marks.

-This library also implements (and uses internally) functions adapted from the `utf8proc` C library to handle characters of multiple codepoints.
-We also use bitwise functionality from our sister package, [`ispunct`](https://github.com/jakewilliami/ispunct-py).
+Early (incomplete) versions of the library implemented (and used internally) functions adapted from the [`utf8proc` C library](https://github.com/JuliaStrings/utf8proc) to handle characters of multiple codepoints.
+This implementation used bitwise functionality from our sister package, [`ispunct`](https://github.com/jakewilliami/ispunct-py).
+I would like to continue to explore this lower-level problem space to see if I can implement something in Python that is more efficient than the [current implementation](https://github.com/jakewilliami/strip-marks-py/tree/v1.0.0).

 ## Alternative Libraries